yasyars/gigih-final-project/README.md

 ## How to Run

-1. Open terminal, move your current working directory to backend first.
+1. Open terminal, move your current working directory to 'backend' first.
 It is important because 'backend' folder is the root folder for the app
    ```
    cd backend
    ```